-“We are designed to fast and in many cultures and religions fasting forms a regular and significant part of people’s lives.
-As man evolved there would have been periods of gluttony interspersed with very little sustenance being available.
-Man survived these periods of feast and famine and now, through further scientific research, as featured on the BBC programme Horizon last year, calorie restrictive regimes have become popularised as the new non-diet and way of life.
+“We are designed to fast, and in many cultures and religions, fasting forms a regular and significant part of people’s lives.
+As man evolved, there would have been periods of gluttony interspersed with very little sustenance being available.
+Man survived these periods of feast and famine and now, through further scientific research, calorie restrictive regimes have become popularised as the new non-diet and way of life.

 “Calorie restriction is nothing new and has been known about for many years.
 Anti-ageing specialists, especially in Europe, prescribe ‘dinner cancellation’ twice a week.
 This involves missing dinner on two non-consecutive days of the week.
-Since the bulk of calories often feature in the evening meal this serves to reduce the calories in a day quite significantly.
+Since the bulk of calories often features in the evening meal, this serves to reduce the calories in a day quite significantly.
 This tactic or intermittent calorie restriction, whereby a normal daily calorie intake is reduced to 25%, triggers certain mechanisms in the body to switch from continual growth mode to repair mode.
-Thus the life span of an individual cell is programmed to live for longer.
+Thus, the life span of an individual cell is programmed to live for longer.
 The other important benefit of calorie restriction is the reduction of Insulin-Like Growth Factor 1 (IGF-1).
-Good supplies are needed to create a full size adult but once a human has stopped growing it would appear high levels of IGF-1 can be responsible for accelerated ageing and even cancer.
+Good supplies are needed to create a full-size adult, but once a human has stopped growing, it would appear high levels of IGF-1 can be responsible for accelerated ageing and even cancer.”